 "It’s this amalgamation of fury and intelligence and pure, unadulterated rage," Stallone explained of the mysterious creature back in 2009, according to Bloody Disgusting. "[Rambo's] going against a feral beast that has absolute cunning and intelligence and a will to survive that is only matched by Rambo’s."

 It kind of makes perfect sense: Rambo's already become a cartoon character, so let's go full cartoon, right?

 Unfortunately, it sounds Stallone doesn't really agree anymore.
 According to a new report from Deadline, Stallone has changed his mind about the Rambo sequel, which would be based on the James Byron Huggins book, Hunter.
-He's still planning to adapt Hunter into a movie, which supposedly tells the story of an expert tracker who hunts down "a half-human terror created by a renegade agency that is threatening to wreak havoc on civilization."
+He's still planning to adapt Hunter into a movie, which supposedly tells the story of an expert tracker who hunts down "a half-human terror created by a renegade agency that is threatening to wreak havoc on civilisation."
 It's just not going to be a Rambo movie.
 It'll be a separate movie about another guy.

 This all begs a simple, important question: Uh, why?
 Why make Hunter a separate movie?
 Why not just throw Rambo in the mix to inject some much-needed fun and levity and evil mutant monsters into the franchise?

 Please, Sylvester Stallone, the world doesn't need another movie where Rambo wears a cowboy hat and slaughters an entire Burmese town or whatever.
 Give us what we want.
 And what we want is to see Rambo go ham on a massive, mutant beast.